-- (1) If the treated effluent installation or a part thereof on a premises is so defective or in such a condition or position as to cause, or be likely to cause waste or undue consumption, or a health or safety hazard, the Director: Water and Sanitation or the Executive Director: City Health may by notice in writing require the owner to comply with the provisions of this By-law within a specified period. - (2) The Director: Water and Sanitation must consult with the Executive Director: City Health on all matters where this service has an impact on health and in all matters where there is a likelihood of a health hazard or environmental pollution, provided that in cases of an emergency the Director: Water and Sanitation may only inform the Executive Director: City Health of such likelihood.
+(1) If the treated effluent installation or a part thereof on a premises is so defective or in such a condition or position as to cause, or be likely to cause waste or undue consumption, or a health or

+- safety hazard, Council may by notice in writing require the owner to comply with the provisions of this By-law within a specified period. - (2) The Managing Director: Johannesburg Water must consult with the Executive Director: Environment and Infrastructure Services Department and Executive Director: Health on all matters where this service has an impact on health and in all matters where there is a likelihood of a health hazard or environmental pollution, provided that in cases of an emergency the Managing Director: Johannesburg Water may only inform the Executive Director: Environment and Infrastructure Services Department and Executive Director: Health of such likelihood.